SamuliSorjonen/final-project-backend/README.md

 ### Database
 As a database we use PostgreSQL, having eight tables total.
 ### Security
-Authentication is done using Auth0 JWT.
+Authentication and authorization are done using JWT from Auth0.

 Link to frontend: